lumawisme/zabbix-keycloak-monitoring/README.md

 Keycloak must be configured to expose its observability endpoints.
 **Note:** This template is designed for the **Quarkus** distribution of Keycloak.

 You must start Keycloak with the following flags or environment variables.
-The `http-metrics-slos` setting is **required** for the Latency SLI trigger to work correctly.

 **Option A: CLI Flags**
 ```bash